EQAO Grade 6 - Everything You Need To Know As A Parent

 Image Source: Andrea Piacquadio

-Although the Grade 6 EQAO test does not count towards your child’s final marks, the results from the test still offer insight into your child’s literacy development.
 The testing is actually a good opportunity for your child to review important concepts related to reading, writing and mathematics.
 To help students, EZ-Teach features the following 3 Prep Guides:

 You can find out more about these guides by clicking on the pictures above or by browsing our curriculum page.
 With these guides, your Grade 6 students will have access to practice tests that are very similar to the real EQAO tests themselves.
 Below is a brief summary of the types of questions children will see.

-Grade 6 Language Test Prep
+a) Grade 6 Language Test Prep Questions

-Questions will target students’ understanding of:
+The practice language questions will target students’ understanding of:

 • Fiction